simeononsecurity/simeononsecurity.ch/content/articles/why-you-should-assume-every-device-you-touch-is-compromised/index.en.md

 Rather than being complacent, it is important to remain vigilant and proactive.
 This means staying updated with the latest security practices and continuously improving your security posture.
 It involves implementing **multiple layers of security** and adopting a defense-in-depth approach.

 For example, even if you have implemented strong authentication measures like **two-factor authentication (2FA)**, it is still important to regularly update your passwords and be cautious about the information you share online.
-Additionally, employing secure communication apps with **end-to-end encryption**, such as [Signal](https://www.signal.org/) or [Wire](https://wire.com/en/), can provide an extra layer of protection for your sensitive conversations.
+Also, employing secure communication apps with **end-to-end encryption**, such as [Signal](https://www.signal.org/) or [Wire](https://wire.com/en/), can provide an extra layer of protection for your sensitive conversations.

-By assuming every device is already compromised, you are more likely to take the necessary steps to protect your digital life.
+By assuming every device is already compromised, you're more likely to take the necessary steps to protect your digital life.
 This includes practicing good **device hygiene** by limiting the number of installed apps and performing regular **factory resets** to eliminate potential malware or compromise.

 Remember, cybersecurity is an ongoing process, and there is no guaranteed solution that provides absolute security.
 However, by adopting a proactive and cautious approach, you can significantly reduce the risk of falling victim to cyber threats and protect your sensitive information from unauthorized access.